 The utility of a saucepan lies in its ability to manage smaller volumes of liquid with precision.
-These essential kitchen items are commonly used for tasks such as heating sauces, boiling eggs, or preparing side dishes like rice and vegetables.
-Having a variety of saucepan sizes available allows for a more efficient cooking process, ensuring that the vessel volume matches the ingredient quantity for better heat control.
+At Farmers NZ, our range features durable saucepans and milkpans from brands like Baccarat and Stevens, designed for tasks such as heating sauces, boiling eggs, or preparing side dishes like rice and vegetables.
+Having a variety of saucepan sizes available ensures that the vessel volume matches the ingredient quantity for better heat control and efficient energy use.

-Designed for daily use, saucepans feature high sides and a single long handle, making them easy to maneuver on the stovetop.
-Most are equipped with lids to help manage moisture retention and reduce cooking times.
-These core cookware pieces are built to provide consistent heat distribution, supporting everything from quick heating tasks to delicate simmering of reductions.
+Designed for daily stovetop use, saucepans feature high sides and single long handles intended for easy maneuvering.
+Most are equipped with well-fitting lids to help manage moisture retention and reduce cooking times.
+Whether you are using a Baccarat iD3 hard anodised saucepan or a Stevens stainless steel pan, these core cookware pieces are built to provide consistent heat distribution for everything from quick heating to delicate simmering.

 Should I choose a saucepan with a glass or metal lid?

 Glass lids are commonly preferred as they allow you to monitor the cooking process without releasing steam or heat.
 Metal lids are often selected for their durability and potential for oven use.
-Both options are designed to maintain the temperature of the contents and manage moisture levels during simmering.
+Both options are designed to maintain the temperature of the contents and manage moisture levels during simmering, which is essential for achieving a consistent result with sauces and reductions.

 What is the best way to prevent milk from boiling over in a saucepan?

-Maintaining a lower heat setting and using a saucepan with a slightly larger capacity than required can help prevent overflow.
+Maintaining a lower heat setting and using a specialised milkpan with a slightly larger capacity than required can help prevent overflow.
 It is also a common technique to stir frequently to break surface tension.
-Some saucepans feature integrated pouring lips and strained lids which can also help in managing liquids safely.
+Many saucepans in the Baccarat iD3 and Stevens ranges are designed with deep sides specifically to help manage bubbling liquids safely on the stovetop.

 Are saucepans safe for oven use?

 Oven suitability depends on the material of the handle and the lid.
-Saucepans with full metal handles are often suited to the oven, whereas those with silicone or wooden components typically have a maximum temperature limit.
+Saucepans with full metal handles, such as those in the Baccarat iD3 stainless steel range, are often suited to the oven.
+However, many pans have a maximum temperature limit, especially if they feature non-stick coatings or glass lids.
 Checking the manufacturer’s guidelines is a standard practice before placing any stovetop pan into the oven.

 How do I remove stubborn residue from a stainless steel saucepan?

-For stainless steel, soaking the pan in warm water with a mild detergent is a frequent method for loosening food.
+For stainless steel pans like the Stevens Titan series, soaking the pan in warm water with a mild detergent is a frequent method for loosening food.
 For more persistent marks, a paste of baking soda and water is commonly used to clean the surface without affecting the integrity of the material.
-Non-abrasive sponges are recommended to maintain the finish.
+It is a common recommendation to use non-abrasive sponges to maintain the polished finish of the steel over time.